 - Typically, work done as part of a compensated role is not considered, however extra-ordinary achievement by a student who goes above and beyond the normal expectations of work will be considered.
 Please indicate in your nomination if this is the case.

-- Current Mills College faculty, staff, and students are eligible to nominate a student for the Student Leadership and Mills of Color Awards.
+- Current Mills College faculty, staff, and students are eligible to nominate a student for the Student Leadership and Community Engagement Awards.
 Self-nominations are also accepted.